Quick Research Links

 Includes over 1,000 free, law professor authored legal tutorials online.
 To access CALI for the first time, you must register using Mercer's authorization code (please contact a reference librarian) and create your own password.
 Go to www.cali.org, and register to create your own password.
 Once registered, enter your email and your password and click on "Login."

-Chronicle of Higher Education - a University wide site license that is available to the law school community while on campus.
-For law faculty and students, consult a law librarian to gain remote accesss.
+Chronicle of Higher Education - The University Library subscribes to a site license for the Chronicle of Higher Education.
+This gives us access to all Chronicle content online, including premium content.
+Remote access is also now available.
+For law faculty and students, consult a law librarian for instructions on how to gain remote accesss.

 In January 1995, the Library of Congress launched the website THOMAS (now called Congress.gov) to make federal legislative information freely available to the public.
 It includes: